Charities with a national reach, a local touch - volunteer with animals

 Charity begins at home

 So even if you can’t travel, there will be ways to help wildlife from your armchair by doing it online, in your garden such as creating a wildlife friendly garden and being more aware of how you use the earth’s resources and looking at your own habits and how you can change those to help wildlife.
-You can also help from home with surveys such as the Big Garden Birdwatch and surveys run by Buglife
+You can also help from home with surveys such as the RSPB's Big Garden Birdwatch held at the end of January each year, the Big Butterfly Count (July - August) and surveys run by Buglife

 Finally, many other charities have regional or local groups so it’s worth checking your favourite animal’s charities to see if your animal has one.
 Volunteering is a great way to join in and make friends with other people who want to make a positive difference to wildlife and the natural world.